lucasvegi/Elixir-Code-Smells/traditional/README.md

 ### Large Class

 * __Problem:__ Although Elixir does not support classes, ``functions`` can be grouped by ``modules`` in a similar way.
-When a ``module`` is not cohesive, it deals with multiple distinct business rules, tending to have <u>many functions and lines of code, becoming large</u>.
+When a ``module`` is not cohesive, it deals with multiple distinct business rules, tending to have <ins>many functions and lines of code, becoming large</ins>.
 This makes maintenance difficult.
 [Duplicated code](#duplicated-code) can contribute to the increase in the size of the modules, thus showing that some code smells can also be related.

 * __Example:__ ``ShoppingCart`` module is unnecessarily large due to its lack of cohesion.
 It groups functions for many distinct and not directly related business rules.
 Therefore, these functions could be extracted to other modules, thus increasing the overall cohesion of the system.